 It also allows you to quickly and easily make any changes or corrections well before sending your book to a print-on-demand printer and distributor – such as Lightning Source

 These ten steps are really just the beginning of your journey.
-Unfortunately, it is a journey too many are afraid to attempt.
-I continually hear from my readers, my friends, and my clients, that self-publishing seems to be too complicated and time consuming for a busy person to get involved with.
+Unfortunately, it’s a journey too many are afraid to attempt.
+I continually hear from my readers, my friends, and my clients, that self-publishing seems to be too complicated and time-consuming for a busy person to get involved with.

 Questions For Us To Think About And Discuss

-1. If you haven’t written your first book yet, what are your fears that are holding you back from trying to self-publish?
+1. If you haven’t written your first book yet, what are the fears that are holding you back from trying to self-publish?

 2. If you have already self-published, what fears did you initially have?
 Are those fears gone, or have they changed?